microsoft/coyote-samples/README.md

 - [Coffee Machine Failover (Tasks)](./CoffeeMachineTasks): demonstrates how to systematically test the failover logic in your task-based applications.

-The second set of samples shows how to use the Coyote [actor](https://microsoft.github.io/coyote/programming-models/actors/overview/) programming model to build reliable applications and services:
+The second set of samples shows how you can use the Coyote [actor](https://microsoft.github.io/coyote/programming-models/actors/overview/) programming model to build reliable applications and services: